CRKT Drifter Folding Pocket Knife Review

-The shape of the blade is pretty standard.
+As for the shape of the blade, it’s pretty standard.
 It has a drop point, a hollow grind, a plain edge and a moderately-sized swedge.
-Again, it is knife minimalism at its finest.
+Again, it is knife minimalism at its finest…

 Any knife user knows that drop-points are pretty much the most practical, well-wounded blade shapes there are for EDC use.